zio/zio-config/README.md

  * No implicit requirements at user site.
  * Can write the config back to key value pairs, given the same config description.
    Allows user to generate and populate configurations in the system-env/property-files in a typesafe way from outside, ensuring successful parsing in the app.
- * Automatic description and report generation on the config variables.
+ * Automatic report generation on the config variables.
+ * Automatic man pages based on the config description,  Higher level documentation for sections of config - all with a single composable syntax.
  * Can accumulate maximum errors.
  * Insanely simple to use